0phoff/topcraft/README.md

 <dt>meta</dt>
 <dd>

-A few handy metaclasses and a function to combine them.
+A module containing few handy metaclasses and a function to combine them.
+Note that the functionality here is not exposed to the root level, as you would rarely need this in a script.

 **WARNING:** This is probably useless for most of you out there, but I like to use complicated dangerous stuff...

 - meta.AutoContextType : Allow to run class-based context manager without instantiation